What is Botox?

 How Does Botox Work?

-Botox injections are a medical procedure administered with a narrow micro-needle by a board-certified botox doctor, dermatologist, or field specialist.
-They usually occur in a doctor's office and take less than 15 minutes.
+Botox injections are medical aesthetic treatments that should be administered by a board-certified dermatologist, plastic surgeon, or cosmetic injector.
+They usually occur in a doctor’s office and take less than 15 minutes.

-Before getting Botox injections, a medical professional will ask about medical history and current medications.
-This is to ensure Botox does not negatively interact with medication or cause health complications.
+Before getting Botox treatment, a medical professional will ask about medical history and current medications.
+This is to ensure Botox doesn’t cause health complications.

-The number of injections will depend on what areas of the face require treatment.
-For example, crow's feet usually require two to three injections, while browlines typically require five or more.
+How much Botox you need will depend on what areas of your face are being treated.
+For example, crow’s feet lines usually require two to three injections, while forehead wrinkles typically require five or more.

 After receiving Botox injections, you can resume normal activities.
 There is no recovery period.
 You will not lose any sense of feeling.

-Because Botox targets the muscles, it can affect natural facial expressions.
+Because Botox targets muscle contractions, it can affect natural facial expressions.
 With specific dosing in targeted muscles, trained professionals can minimize muscle weakness and promote a natural look.

 After getting Botox injections, you should avoid: